Trump-Xi meet, Iran tension to overshadow G20 summit in Japan

 “There’s not many topics all participants can agree on,” another Japanese government official said.
 “Maybe plastic garbage reduction is the only area no one opposes.”

-Reporting by Malcolm Foster, Christopher Gallagher, Michael Martina, Roberta Rampton, Aaron Sheldrick and Yoshifumi Takemoto; Writing by Malcolm Foster and Simon Webb; Editing by Clarence Fernandez
+Reporting by Malcolm Foster, Christopher Gallagher, Michael Martina, Roberta Rampton, Leika Kihara, Aaron Sheldrick and Yoshifumi Takemoto; Writing by Malcolm Foster and Simon Webb; Editing by Clarence Fernandez & Kim Coghill